 In the table below are many reports full of facts and figures about alcohol and young people, but we have selected a few scary and encouraging facts about drinking amongst 11 – 15 year olds and young adults as an overview.

-In 2016, men drank, on average, 16 units of alcohol a week; women drank 9.1 units a week.
-The government low risk drinking guideline is a maximum of 14 units for both women and for men.
+- In 2018, 69% of men drank and 85% of women drank within the government low risk drinking guideline (a maximum of 14 units for both women and for men).
 5

 Statistics are drawn from:

-1. Alcohol-specific deaths in the United Kingdom, published November 2017 (Office of National Statistics)
+1. Alcohol-specific deaths in the United Kingdom: registered in 2018, published December 2019 (Office of National Statistics)